We designed a new pizza headquarters for Old Scuola in Rotterdam.

 We collaborated with CIC US and Deloitte on the feasibility research investigating the possible locations for their European headquarters.

 We explored the physical possibilities of a responsive grid as lay out tool and identity maker to manage planning, design and brand outing at the same time.
 To test this principle, a Beta Space of 800m2 was set up.
-It functions as a test site for adapting floor plans, radically densifying the layout and testing a range of materials, textures and colours, making it an iterative platform for discussing the overall spatial qualities and identity of CIC's future development.
+It functions as a test site for adapting floor plans, radically densifying the layout and testing a range of materials, textures and colours, making it an iterative platform for discussing the overall spatial qualities and identity of CIC’s future development.
+This test space, as well as IWT’s spatial style and brandbook formed the backbone for the executive architect Kraaijvanger for the further development of CIC’s 3.000m2 office spaces.

 Willemstoren is an understated yet sophisticated residential Minitower consisting of 76 inner city apartments situated next to the Erasmus bridge over the Maas river.